-Today, these towns stand as a reminder of the past and the miners, families and honky-tonk men and women that made a living working the mountains and streams of Montana.
+Today, these towns stand as a reminder of the past and the miners, families and men and women who made a living working the mountains and streams here.
 Listen closely and you may hear the sounds of a piano melody from an old saloon floating through the empty streets.
 And who knows, you may even catch a glimpse of a long-forgotten miner clutching a cache of gold.

-Located about 30 minutes east of Missoula in the Garnet Mountain is the aptly named ghost town of Garnet.
-Located at about 6,000 feet, the area is now mostly under the administration of Bureau of Land Management (BLM).
+Located about 30 minutes east of Missoula at 6,000 feet in the Garnet Mountains is the aptly named ghost town of Garnet.
+The area is now mostly under the administration of the Bureau of Land Management (BLM).
 Named for the ruby-colored stones found nearby, Garnet became a boomtown with the discovery of gold in the 1850s.
 Today, this well-preserved ghost town offers a glimpse of life in a turn-of-the-century gold camp while some 20 buildings still remain, including a jail, post office, blacksmith shop, school, cabins and a hotel.
 During the winter months, travelers can rent a primitive cabin in Garnet with access via snowmobile or cross-country skis and snowshoes.

-Located three miles north of Missoula is Hell Gate Ronde, a small settlement that was home to a trading post built by Frank Worden and Christopher Higgins in 1860.
-During the winter of 1863 – 1864, local settlers worried about members of Henry Plummer's gang loitering here, until a posse from Alder Gulch road in and hanged them all.
+Located 3 miles north of Missoula is Hell Gate Ronde, a small settlement that was home to a trading post built by Frank Worden and Christopher Higgins in 1860.
+During the winter of 1863 — 1864, local settlers worried about members of Henry Plummer's gang loitering here, until a posse from Alder Gulch rode in and hanged them all.